 Discussion:

-Channel measurements requests are a normal part of beamforming with SSW Feedback frames, SSW Ack frames, and are not limited to DCS.
+Channel measurements requests are a normal part of beamforming with SSW Feedback frames, SSW Ack frames, and are part of DCS.
 See .11md D3.2, Clause 10.42.3 General.
-However, the term “Channel Measurement request” is not used.
+However, the commenter is correct in that term “Channel Measurement request” is not used.
+Text can be clarified.

 Instruct the Editor to modify the text in 802.11md D3.2 Clause 9.4.2.136 Channel Measurement Feedback element as shown below:

-The Channel Measurement Feedback element is used to carry the channel measurement feedback data that the STA has measured on the TRN-T (#1025)subfields of the BRP PPDU(#1379) that contained the Channel Measurement request, to provide a list of sectors identified during a sector sweep, or during beam combination (10.42.6.3 (Multiple sector ID capture (MIDC) subphase)).
+The Channel Measurement Feedback element is used to carry the channel measurement feedback in response to a request in the DMG Beam Refinement Element of a BRP frame.
+It may contain data that the STA has measured on the TRN-T (#1025)subfields of the BRP PPDU(#1379) that contained the BRP frame, or a list of sectors identified during a sector sweep or during beam combination (10.42.6.3 (Multiple sector ID capture (MIDC) subphase)).
 The format and size of the Channel Measurement Feedback element are defined by the parameter values specified in the accompanying DMG Beam Refinement element.